Firebase Hosting vs Netlify

 Firebase Hosting

-Google's hosting platform optimized for single-page apps, static sites, and serverless backends.
-Integrates seamlessly with Firebase services like Realtime Database, Firestore, and Cloud Functions.
+Google's hosting platform built on Google Cloud infrastructure with native integration to Firebase services like Realtime Database, Firestore, and Cloud Functions.

 Pros